papaya-dao/stacks-sbtc/stacks-signer-api/outdated-README.md

 # Stacks Signer API
+TODO: Remove this README when Utoipa is added to the signer and key management

 This is an API for managing signers and their associated keys in a SQLite database.
 The API provides a set of RESTful endpoints to add, delete, and fetch signers and keys.